 HIV-1, the causative agent of acquired immunodeficiency syndrome (AIDS), contains an RNA genome that produces a chromosomally integrated DNA during the replicative cycle.
 Activation of HIV-1 gene expression by the transactivator Tat is dependent on an RNA regulatory element (TAR) located downstream of the transcription initiation site.
 The protein encoded by this gene is a transcriptional repressor that binds to chromosomally integrated TAR DNA and represses HIV-1 transcription.
 In addition, this protein regulates alternate splicing of the CFTR gene.
 A similar pseudogene is present on chromosome 20. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TARDBP Gene

 TARDBP (TAR DNA Binding Protein) is a Protein Coding gene.
-Diseases associated with TARDBP include Amyotrophic Lateral Sclerosis 10 With Or Without Frontotemporal Dementia and Motor Neuron Disease.
-Among its related pathways are Neuroscience.
+Diseases associated with TARDBP include Amyotrophic Lateral Sclerosis 10 With Or Without Frontotemporal Dementia and Frontotemporal Dementia And/Or Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and mRNA surveillance pathway.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and DNA-binding transcription factor activity.
-An important paralog of this gene is PABPC4.
+An important paralog of this gene is SYNCRIP.